Constraints in Go

 There are a few things we can do with any

-can declare variables of that type, we can assign values to them, we can
+values: we can declare variables of that type, we can assign values to

 But we can’t really do a whole lot of computation with them,